JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 15:
 - Go to your player prefab and remove it from the scene.
 Then in the Project view, drag your player into the Resources folder since it will be instantiated across the network.

+- Since our bullet will be spawned across the network, we need to drag the bullet prefab into the resources folder as well.

 - The last thing we need to do is to make sure our PhotonView attached to the player will oberserve the right things.

-- Drag its Rigidbody into here.
+- Drag its Rigidbody into the player prefab.
 This will sync his position
 - Drag its Transform into here as well.
 Will sync his rotation.
 Only check its rotation since we use transform rotation in the script.
 - Drag its player script into here as well.
 This controls that the player will move across the network.